 Quadcopters that weigh in at 150 pounds were clocked last year in the French mid-air races doing more than 70 mph.
 The French really believe that drone racing will become as big as Formula 1 and they may be right.
 All it would take is for the pilot to sneeze and his drone could be in a child’s lap in no time at all.

 U.S. Netting is very enthusiastic about the growth of this new sporting event and in their participation to help get the kinks worked out.
-Check out our Drone Safety Netting Page for more details.
+Contact us to get a quote for your custom drone netting.